 Why?
 Because despite its obvious utility, there is no more quixotic endeavor we will ever embark upon in our lifetimes.
 That's because no one --- not Leonardo DaVinci, not Albert Einstein, not even James Franco --- has ever completed one.

 You probably compile each day's To Do List much as I do mine.
 You inscribe the day of the week at the top of the page, then begin listing the tasks you hope to complete, setting down the most difficult and challenging ones first, such as ....

 3) Write the great American novel, making sure to create iconic characters named Huck, Atticus, and Dr. Sidney Horowitz.

-4) Deliver Ted Talk explicating Joycean imagery and Boolean logistics in both Ted I and II.
+4) Deliver Ted Talk explicating Joycean imagery and Boolean logistics in both Ted movies, I and II.

 5) Usher in era of world peace and understanding.